mprot/mprotc/README.md

 mprotc go [options] [schema-file ...]

 Additional Options:
+  --import-root
+      Import root path for all schema imports.
+The default is the path specified by the output directory.
   --scoped-enums
       Scope the enumerators of the generated enums, i.e. prefix the enumerator names with the enum name.
       The default is false.